datastax/starlight-for-rabbitmq/README.md

 ## Under the hood

-AMQP 0.9.1 (the protocol RabbitMQ uses) employs the concepts of `Exchanges`, `Queues` and `Bindings` to provide basic routing capabilities inside the message broker.
+AMQP 0.9.1 (the protocol used by RabbitMQ) employs the concepts of `Exchanges`, `Queues` and `Bindings` to provide basic routing capabilities inside the message broker.
 These concepts are mapped to Pulsar topics and features.
-One important architectural decision is that the Pulsar RabbitMQ gateway doesn’t interact directly with the managed ledger as in other RabbitMQ integrations for Pulsar.
+One important architectural decision is that Starlight for RabbitMQ doesn’t interact directly with the managed ledger as in other RabbitMQ integrations for Pulsar.
 Interacting with the ledger has the advantage of being performant, but the disadvantage is that the broker which interacts with the ledger must have ownership of the topic.
 Since in AMQP 0.9.1 there is a many-to-many relationship between `Exchanges` and `Queues` for a given `Virtual host`, all `Exchanges` and `Queues` and related topics would have to be owned by the same broker.
 There are techniques to do this using Topic bundles, but the result is that a full AMQP `Virtual host` `can be handled by only one broker at a time.
 This is an issue for scalability.
-So instead, the Pulsar RabbitMQ gateway acts as a proxy and uses the Pulsar binary protocol to communicate with the brokers.
+So instead, Starlight for RabbitMQ acts as a proxy and uses the Pulsar binary protocol to communicate with the brokers.
-This way it can leverage Pulsar features like load balancing of the topics on the brokers, batching of messages, partitioning of topics, and load balancing of the data on the consumers.
+This way it can leverage Pulsar features such as load balancing of the topics on the brokers, batching of messages, partitioning of topics, and load balancing of the data on the consumers.

-On the publish side, an AMQP exchange is mapped to a topic.
-Depending on the type of exchange, the publish routing key may also be included in the topic name.
+On the publishing side, an AMQP exchange is mapped to a topic.
+Depending on the type of exchange, the publishing routing key may also be included in the topic name.

 On the consumer side, Pulsar shared subscriptions are used to represent the AMQP `Bindings` from an `Exchange` to a `Queue`.
 When creating an AMQP Queue consumer, the proxy creates Pulsar consumers for all the `Bindings` of the `Queue`.